BloxysDigitalBox/odin-recipes/README.md

 - Some basics of writing a website.
 - Customizing text via HTTP scripting.
 - Hopefully embedding some images of some tasty food!
+    - And now some shmancy stuff with CSS!

 Aand...
 That's all!
 I think!!!